Angelo Vivolo is a philanthropist, entrepreneur, and lifelong advocate for educational opportunity.

 Mr. Vivolo directed hospitality services for Pope Benedict in 2009, and Pope Francis in 2015 during their visits to New York.
 He is presently helping to create a culinary curriculum for August Martin High School in South Ozone Park, Queens.

-Gov. Andrew M. Cuomo appointed Mr. Vivolo in 2019 to co-chair the Mother Frances Xavier Cabrini Statue Commission.
+Gov. Cuomo appointed Mr. Vivolo in 2019 to co-chair the Mother Frances Xavier Cabrini Statue Commission.
 Mr. Vivolo serves as Chairman of the Columbus Citizens Foundation, the National Columbus Education Foundation, and as President of the Columbus Heritage Coalition.
 Mr. Vivolo is the recipient of the Ufficiale dell’ Ordine al Merito della Repubblica Italiana, conferred by President Sergio Mattarella of Italy, and the Ellis Island Medal of Honor.